PoonLab/courses/Cuernavaca/slides/Cuernavaca.md

-# The Illumina data files
+# Los archivos de datos Illumina

 * Raw data files are too large to allow these to accumulate uncompressed
 * Compression reduces file size by about X fold